Unit and distinct distances in typical norms: Proof of Theorem : point sets with many unit distances

 If the norm $\|.\|$ is not strictly convex (i.e.\ if the boundary of the unit ball of the norm contains a line segment), then we can find $n$ points with at least $\lfloor n^2/4 \rfloor$ unit distances.
 Indeed, in this case, the corresponding unit distance graph contains the complete bipartite graph $K_{m,m}$ for every $m$.
 So to prove \Cref{p11}, we may assume that the norm is strictly convex.

 The main ingredient in the proof is to show that any power of a triangle is a subgraph of the unit distance graph of any strictly convex norm on $\R^2$.
-To do so, we prove the following simple lemma.
+More concretely, for any $k$, we find a collection of $k$ triangles with all sides having unit length according to the given norm, and take the Minkowski sum of the vertex sets of these triangles.
+This yields $3^k$ points and the corresponding unit distance graph is a $k$-fold product of the triangle $K_3$ (in the usual graph theoretic sense of graph products).
+To find these triangles, we prove the following simple lemma.

 \begin{lem} Let $\|.\|$ be a strictly convex $2$-norm.
 Then for any integer $k$ there exist subsets $S_1, S_2, \ldots ,S_k\su \R^2$ of size $|S_1|=\dots=|S_k|=3$ with $|S_1+\dots+S_k|=3^k$ and such that for each $i=1,\dots,k$ any two distinct points in $S_i$ have unit distance according to $||.||$. \end{lem}